eersoy93/E93/README.md

 ## ROADMAP

+### 0.3.0

+- [ ] Make initial Windows mode.

 ### 0.2.x

-- [ ] Add/Improve device drivers and implementations to the C library as much as possible.
+- [X] Add/Improve device drivers and implementations to the C library as much as possible.

 ### 0.2.0